motocoin-dev/motocoin/README.md

   and some skill at videogames.
 * No energy is wasted on useless computations.
 * Almost impossible to perform 51% attack.
-If you control enough hardware you can perform 51% attack on a classic proof-of-work cryptocurrency, machines wouldn't bore to fulfill your evil wishes.
+If you control enough hardware you can perform 51% attack on a classic proof-of-work crypto-currency, machines wouldn't bore to fulfill your evil wishes.
 But people prefer to work for their profit and it would be too expensive to hire enough people, especially considering that most skilled players would rather mine Motocoin